Shareholders Agreements and Cross Options

 Any company that has more than one shareholder should regulate the arrangements between the shareholders in order to protect the business.
 Shareholder agreements and cross-option agreements are vital tools and can:

-- Deal with what happens to shares should a shareholder leave the business for any reason (and protect the confidential information and competitive position of the business in such circumstances)
+- Deal with what happens to shares should a shareholder leave the business for any reason (and protect the confidential information and competitive position of the business in such circumstances); and

 - Put in place mechanics for dealing with shares if a shareholder passes away or becomes critically ill (often by allowing other shareholders to buy out their shares, usually with an insurance policy in place to provide funding).